wp-plugins/buzztarget/readme.txt

 8. Responsive / Mobile View.

 == Changelog ==
+= 2.0.1 =
+* Added ability to sort by Property Name
+* Option to hide property price from the listings page
+* Fixed performance bugs

 = 2.0.0 =
 * Enhanced Listings View Page - Ability to select from two different View Styles